TopCli/prompts/README.md

 Scrollable select depending `maxVisible` (default `8`).

-Use `ignoreValues` to skip result render & clear lines after a selected one.
+Use `options.ignoreValues` to skip result render & clear lines after a selected one.

-Use `validators` to handle user input.
+Use `options.validators` to handle user input.

-Use `autocomplete` to allow filtered choices.
+Use `options.autocomplete` to allow filtered choices.
 This can be useful for a large list of choices.

-Use `caseSensitive` to make autocomplete filters case sensitive.
+Use `options.caseSensitive` to make autocomplete filters case sensitive.
 Default `false`

 Use `options.signal` to set an `AbortSignal` (throws a [AbortError](#aborterror)).

+Use `options.skip` to skip prompt.
+It will return the first choice.

 ### `multiselect()`